antoineboquet/greek-conversion/README.md

 - Currently, the `beta code` representation doesn't implement any greek diacritics.
 So, the beta code conversion will turn a polytonic greek string into a totally unaccented one (for example `ἵππος` becomes `ippos`);
 - Converting from `greek` to `transliteration` is now fully implemented, BUT converting a transliterated string into `greek` will currently lose rough spirits;
-- Little work has been done to detect multiple words (which is necessary to apply greek variants, like the sigma in word-final position).
-At present, a word is one or more characters delimited by a space;
+- Accents should be normalized when converting to greek (because they can be either encoded `tonos` [= modern greek] or `oxia` [= ancient greek]);
-- Moreover, some thoughts are necessary to take care of the iota subscript which is either omitted (the actual behaviour) or added as a regular "i" in a transliterated context.
+- Moreover, some thoughts are necessary to take care of the iota subscript which can either be omitted or added as a regular "i" in a transliterated context.
 None of these solutions can be reverted easily.
+The actual behaviour conservs the iota subscript below the latin letter.

 This should evolve in the future.
 Contributions are welcome.